dojo/docs/dojox/data/FlickrRestStore.rst

 The following dojo.data APIs are implemented by FlickrRestStore

-* `dojo.data.api.Read <dojo/data/api/Read>`_
+* :ref:`dojo.data.api.Read <dojo/data/api/Read>`

-FlickrRestStore is built upon `FlickrStore <dojox/data/FlickrStore>`_, a store which reads from Flickr's more simplistic public API.
+FlickrRestStore is built upon :ref:`FlickrStore <dojox/data/FlickrStore>`, a store which reads from Flickr's more simplistic public API.
 However, FlickrRestStore provides many more features:

 ========
 Features